-All students in Early Childhood Education Center shall possess the knowledge and skills necessary to make healthy choices that promote healthy lifestyles.
-All staff in Early Childhood Education Center is encouraged to model healthful eating and physical activity as a valuable part of daily life.
+All students in Milam Elementary School shall possess the knowledge and skills necessary to make healthy choices that promote healthy lifestyles.
+All staff members in Milam Elementary School are encouraged to model a lifestyle of healthy eating patterns and moderate physical activity as a valuable part of their daily lives.

-To meet this goal, the Early Childhood Education Center adopts this school wellness policy with the following commitments to implementing a coordinated approach to school health.
+To meet this goal, Milam Elementary School adopts this school wellness policy with the following commitments to implementing a coordinated approach to school health.
 This policy is designed to effectively utilize school and community resources and to equitably serve the needs and interests of all students and staff, taking into consideration differences in culture.